OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-16.md

 The Israelites called the bread manna.
 It was white like coriander seed and tasted like wafers made with honey.

 ## Exodus 16:32
-Moses said, “This is what the Lord has commanded: ‘Take an omer of manna and keep it for the generations to come, so they can see the bread I gave you to eat in the wilderness when I brought you out of Egypt.’”
+Moses said, “This is what the Lord has commanded: ‘Take an omer of manna and keep it for future generations, so they can see the bread I gave you to eat in the wilderness when I brought you out of Egypt.’”

 ## Exodus 16:33
-So Moses said to Aaron, “Take a jar and put an omer of manna in it.
-Then place it before the Lord to be kept for the generations to come.”
+So Moses instructed Aaron, “Take a jar and put an omer of manna in it.
+Then place it before the Lord to be kept for future generations.”

 ## Exodus 16:34
 As the Lord commanded Moses, Aaron placed it before the Testimony, to be preserved.